pymc-devs/pymc-examples/myst_nbs/samplers/SMC-ABC_Lotka-Volterra_example.myst.md

 # Old good Gaussian fit

-To illustrate how to use ABC within PyMC3 we are going to start with a very simple example estimating the mean and standard deviation of Gaussian data.
+To illustrate how to use ABC within PyMC we are going to start with a very simple example estimating the mean and standard deviation of Gaussian data.

 ```{code-cell} ipython3
 data = np.random.normal(loc=0, scale=1, size=1000)